rachitiitr/GameOfThrones-ChromeExtension/README.md

 When I created this extension, its purpose was:
 - An attempt to save myself from GoT (Game of Thrones) spoilers
 - To solve the problem of spoilers as a Software Developer
-- To learn how to creat kick-ass Chrome Extensions
+- To learn how to create kick-ass Chrome Extensions

 # Can I contribute?
 Ofcourse!
 I will be shocked to see a notification saying `User {xyz} created a Pull Request.` <br/>